 After reaching adequate speed, position yourself according to the previous steps.
 Then perform the 180 and land the safest way.
 You may also want to do it in A-frames or any ramp, but be sure you master doing it on flat surfaces first.

 With a new skill added to your skating bucket list, you get to be more confident riding the skateboard.
-And with dedication and compliance with safety and proper techniques, you will learn more surely.
+And with dedication and compliance with safety and proper techniques, you will surely learn more.

 Now that you know how to 180 on a skateboard, it’s time to put things into action.
 Remember the tips I have shared with you, and don’t forget to look after your comfort.